 Bookshop is a child theme for Storefront, the official WooCommerce theme.
 It features a classic design that presents books and other collectible products, such as wine.

 Installation ↑ Back to top

 Bookshop is a Storefront child theme, so you first need to install and set up Storefront and then Bookshop.

-4. Click Upload to upload the Storefront .zip file from step 1.
+- Click Upload to upload the Bookshop .zip file.

 Activate the Theme Key ↑ Back to top

 Once the installation is complete and the key is activated for Bookshop, it’s time to configure and set up your themes.